 Screening and referral procedures will identify a pool of potentially gifted students who demonstrate superior abilities and performance in the areas of leadership, motivation, academic achievement, and creativity.
 Screening and referral procedures will be used to increase the number of students from all under represented groups who will be referred for evaluation.
 The responsibility for screening will be assigned to the Student Services Team (SST) in each school.
-This team reviews available data on students and makes recommendations about nieeting the needs of those students.
-The SST has he authority to refer students for ESE evaluation despite the students' scores on various screening instruments.
+This team reviews available data on students and makes recommendations about meeting the needs of those students.
+The SST has the authority to refer students for ESE evaluation despite the students' scores on various screening instruments.
 It is anticipated that some students who have not previously met screening cut-off scores for gifted evaluation will now be referred for consideration.
 It should be noted that Gifted referrals are only required to be presented to the SST if the cut-off scores have not been met, offering yet another opportunity for student to move past screening to evaluation.
 The guidance counselor in each school coordinates all screening and referral activities.
 Parental permission for all screening and evaluation activities will be obtained prior to any assessment.
-Under represented students may be nominated for eonsideration by any of the following screening processes:
+Under represented students may be nominated for consideration by any of the following screening processes:

-- (1) All ESL students will be sereened by either the English as a Second Language (ESL) teacher or classroom teacher, using the Gifted Traits Screening Checklist (GTSC) (see page 7).
-A seore of 3 or greater will be sufficient for further consideration.
-This screening will take place after the teacher has had at least six weeks of contact with the student. - (2) Classroom teachers may nominate students regardless of achievement test scores by completing the GTSC.
+- (1) All ESL students will be screened by either the English as a Second Language (ESL) teacher or classroom teacher, using the Gifted Traits Screening Checklist (GTSC).
+A score of 3 or greater will be sufficient for further consideration (see GTSC in the appendix).
+This screening will take place after the teacher has had at least six weeks of contact with the student. - (2) Classroom teachers may nominate students regardless of achievement test scores by completing the Gifted Traits Screening Checklist (GTSC).
 A score of 3 or greater will be sufficient for further consideration.
-This screening may be completed after the teacher has had at least six or more weeks of contact with the student. - (3) Parents may refer their child by completing the Gifted Checklist, Parent Form.
-A score of ten (10) or greater will be sufficient for further consideration (see page 8). - (4) Any member of the school or community may nominate a student y completing the Gifted Checklist, Community Member Form.
+This screening may be completed after the teachers has had at least six or more weeks of contact with the student. - (3) Parents may refer their child by completing the Gifted Checklist, Parent Form.
+A score of ten (10) or greater will be sufficient for further consideration (see Gifted Checklist, Parent Form in the appendix). - (4) Any member of the school or community may nominate a student by completing the Gifted Checklist, Community Member Form.
 This includes school volunteers and community service organizations.
-A score of nine (9) or greater will be sufficient for further consideration (see page 9). - (5) Pilot studies are in progress, in conjunction with guidance form the Working on Gifted Issues (WOGI) project, to screen first grade students at selected schools with non-verbal instruments, including the Naglieri Nonverbal Ability Test® Second Edition (NNAT® 2).
+A score of nine (9) or greater will be sufficient for further consideration (see Gifted Checklist, Community Member Form in the appendix). - (5) Pilot studies are in progress, in conjunction with guidance form the Working on Gifted Issues (WOGI) project, to screen first grade students at selected schools with non-verbal instruments, including the Naglieri Nonverbal Ability Test®-Second Edition (NNAT®-2).

-A screening checklist has been developed to identify the gifted traits which are representative of high functioning student from underrepresented populations.
-The GTSC will be completed by a teacher who is well acquainted with the student.
+A screening checklist has been developed to identify the gifted traits which are representative of high functioning students from underrepresented populations.
+The Gifted Traits Screening Checklist (GTSC) will be completed by a teacher who is well acquainted with the student.
 The individual completing the GTSC might be the current classroom teacher, a resource teacher, or the prior year's instructor.